DaruZero/cloudflare-dns-auto-updater-go/.github/CONTRIBUTING.md

      - `test` for changes to the tests
      - `ci` for changes to the CI/CD pipeline
      - `build` for changes to the build process
-     - `chore` for auxiliary tools or anyting that does not fit in the other categories
+     - `chore` for auxiliary tools or anything that does not fit in the other categories
    - `short-description` should be a short description of the change, or the issue title if it is short enough.
 3. Make your changes and commit them to your branch.
 Try to keep your commits small and focused on one thing.
 If you have "junk" commits, like "fix typo", "fix bug", "fix bug again", you can squash them together.
     We also follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages.